What is Lift For Life Academy?

 St. Louis city families choose Lift for Life Academy for their children as a creative and motivating alternative to public schools.
 Our first class of seniors graduated in 2012 and are now attending either college, technical schools or the military.

-Students are motivated to come to LFLA – daily attendance averages 90 percent, as compared to 83 percent in St. Louis Public Schools.
+Students are motivated to come to LFLA – daily attendance averages 90 percent.

 Our High School students also have the opportunity to obtain college course credit through St. Louis University’s 1818 Advanced College Credit Program.
 The chance to earn college credit while still in high school is one more way LFLA works to help students get the advantage on their road to higher education.